 Step-Ahead is a program for high school students or home school students who wish to enroll in college courses before completing high school.
 The program is offered on the William Carey University Hattiesburg campus.
 Admission as a Step-Ahead student requires a minimum ACT score of 20 or SAT score of 950 (verbal and math only) and approval from their high school counselor or home school coordinator.
-Students wishing to take mathematics must have ACT subscores as follows: for College Algebra (MAT 131) 20+, Trigonometry (MAT 142) 20+, Pre-calculus (MAT 150) 25+, Calculus with Analytic Geometry I (MAT 151) 26 for Calculus I and Statistics.
-A high school transcript and ACT scores must accompany the registration form.
+Students wishing to take mathematics must have ACT subscores as follows: for College Algebra (MAT 131) 20+, Trigonometry (MAT 142) 20+, Pre-calculus (MAT 150) 25+, and Calculus with Analytic Geometry I (MAT 151) 26+.
+An official high school transcript and official ACT or SAT scores must accompany the registration form.